rusergei2010/AWSCourse2019/Lecture_7_Lambda/readme.md

 1. Cost Explorer
 2. Lambda
+3. Lucid

 ## Practice

 Test Scenario 1.
 1. Create lambda function with Console
-2. Select "Amazon CloudWatch Logs" and see allowed actions When adding new actions this permission tabel will be updated
+2. Select "Amazon CloudWatch Logs" and see allowed actions When adding new actions this permission table will be updated
 3. Press 'Test' and enter event name.
 Exectute - click twice.
 See output and duration.
 4. add 'event['key1']'
 5. Open Dashboard.
 See monitors.